Clay-6/WhatYouMean/README.md

 ### Universal Setup

-While a default API key can be used, it's rate limited to 100 requests per hour accross all users.
-To use your own API key, get one [here](https://developer.wordnik.com/) and store it in an environment variable named `WORDNIK_API_KEY`
+Get a Wordnik API key [here](https://developer.wordnik.com/) and store it in an environment variable named `WORDNIK_API_KEY`.
+Prebuilt binaries & Windows installer will allow for the use of a default API key, rate limited to 100 requests/hour for everyone who uses it.

 ### Through Cargo